Rex Rienits: Australia

 Rienits wife died in January 1954, prompting Rienits to return to Australia later that year.
 He stayed in Sydney for a year contributing to the script of Three in One and working for Colin Scrimgeour.
+He also wrote the script for Walk into Pardise.

 "No one wanted to know me," he said later.
 He restored his fortunes writing the novel Jazz Boat which he sold to the movies.

 He married again and returned to London where he worked writing The Flying Doctors for TV and radio.

 Rienits returned to Australia in 1959 to be script editor for the ABC.

 He wrote the first Australian historical TV series, Stormy Petrel, based on a radio serial of Rienits.
-This was so successful Rienits wrote a follow up series The Outcasts.
+This was so successful Rienits wrote a follow-up series The Outcasts.

 Wide Boy was filmed for Australian TV as Bodgie.
 There were also Australian versions of Who Killed Kovali? and Close to the Roof.
 In August 1961 Rienits left Australia for London, spending some time in Tahiti.
 He was replaced as ABC drama editor by Philip Grenville Mann, who wrote the historical mini series The Patriots.
 Rienits wrote the next one, from London: The Hungry Ones.